Stanford-NavLab/gnss_lib_py/docs/source/index.rst

 The modularity of :code:`gnss_lib_py` is made possibly by the unifying :code:`NavData` class, which contains methods to add, remove and modify numeric and string data consistently.
-We provide standard row names for :code:`NavData` elements in the :ref:`reference page<reference>`.
+We provide standard row names for :code:`NavData` elements on the :ref:`reference page<reference>`.
 These names ensure cross compatability between different datasets and algorithms.